Reyna221b/team-car-dealership/README.md

 ![Screenshot 2024-05-19 at 6 42 13 PM](https://github.com/Reyna221b/team-car-dealership/assets/99916123/71ed2c08-78d6-45b6-b2df-83798d6ab39c)

-Option 1 will display the current vehicle inventory to the user, followed by a question prompting the user to enter information about the vehicle they want to sell:
+Option 1 will display the current vehicle inventory to the user, followed by a prompt telling the user to enter information about the vehicle they want to sell:

 ![Screenshot 2024-05-19 at 6 47 10 PM](https://github.com/Reyna221b/team-car-dealership/assets/99916123/353a9b1b-84ff-4489-b3b9-87639801e2e4)